paulhenry46/pgp-plugin/README.md

 npm run build        # → dist/index.js  (~1.7 MB, under the privileged cap)
 npm run package      # → openpgp.zip (manifest.json + index.js) for admin upload
 ```

-The build aliases the Node `crypto` builtin (referenced by a dead
-`typeof process` branch in `asmcrypto.js`) to a browser shim so the bundle is
-self-contained.

 ## Dependencies
 We use